I'm Gonna Git You Sucka: Critical reception

-I'm Gonna Git You Sucka has a rating of 62% on Rotten Tomatoes from 29 reviews, the critical consensus on the website saying that the film "puts a satirical spin on '70s nostalgia with a comedy whose somewhat scattershot laughs are often offset by pure energetic silliness."
+I'm Gonna Git You Sucka has an approval rating of 62% on Rotten Tomatoes from 29 reviews.
+The site's critical consensus reads "I'm Gonna Git You Sucka puts a satirical spin on '70s nostalgia with a comedy whose somewhat scattershot laughs are often offset by pure energetic silliness."

-The film opened with rave responses from the black community.
-African-American audience members were thrilled to attend the screening of a movie filled with black actors about a black film genre.
 I’m Gonna Git You Sucka received critical receptions that were wide-ranging and numerous in viewpoint.
-To the urban public, the parody film perfectly captured the era of blaxploitation films in the 1960s and 1970s.
-Critics also noted Wayans’ ability to satirically capture the era of the “Buck” in blaxploitation film: the white man's notion of the all-powerful brutal black man.
+The film opened to rave responses from the black community, who felt the film captured the era of blaxploitation films from the 1970s.
+Black audience members were thrilled to attend the screening of a movie filled with black actors about a black film genre.
+Critics also noted Wayans’ ability to satirically capture the trope of the "Buck" in blaxploitation film: the white man's notion of the all-powerful brutal black man.

-In her analysis of the film, Harriet Margolis writes that this is not because “[Jack] consciously chooses to reject his mother’s values as that he wants to establish his own based on the macho heroic values he learned during the heyday of blaxploitation films."
+In her analysis of the film, Harriet Margolis wrote that this is not because "[Jack] consciously chooses to reject his mother’s values as that he wants to establish his own based on the macho heroic values he learned during the heyday of blaxploitation films."

-Robert Sklar wrote “The [blaxploitation film] movement quickly developed into a phenomenon not of an African-American audience but of a specific subgroup, a segment of a segment: young urban males,” so often the perspective and narratives of young black women were left out or included as the background in many of these films during the 1970s.
+Historian Robert Sklar wrote, "The [blaxploitation film] movement quickly developed into a phenomenon not of an African-American audience but of a specific subgroup, a segment of a segment: young urban males,” so often the perspective and narratives of young black women were left out or included as the background in many of these films during the 1970s.

 Critics of the film argued that the film not only failed at producing humor in its use of black stereotypes, but generally was not funny.
 Chicago Sun-Times film critic Roger Ebert wrote I’m Gonna Git You Sucka is "a comedy that feeds off the blaxploitation movie, and although, like all good satires, it is cheerfully willing to be offensive, it is almost completely incapable of being funny."
-There was also a concern about the perception of the film by the white movie going audience.
+There was also a concern about the perception of the film from white moviegoing audiences.
 The film's villain, Mr. Big, is not only a white man, but a white man responsible for the deterioration of an inner city black community.